Subsidy Efficiency Evaluation and Budget Reallocation for Local Life Marketing

 Project Overview

-• Mid-activity users and lower-tier city users showed stronger marginal response to subsidies.
+• Mid-activity users and lower-tier city users showed stronger marginal response, making them better targets for future subsidy allocation.

 Methods